SAP-samples/abap-cheat-sheets/02_Structures.md

 - More information about the purpose of the individual components is available at [ABAP System Fields (F1 documentation for Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensystem_fields.htm).

 The following example demonstrates a selection of ABAP system fields.
 It uses artifacts from the ABAP cheat sheet repository.
 Note the comments in the code because a syntax warning will be displayed when inserting the code in a demo class that uses ABAP for Cloud Development.
-It is meant to emphasize that multiple system fields should not to be used in ABAP for Cloud Development.
+It is meant to emphasize that multiple system fields should not be used in ABAP for Cloud Development.
 To try the example out, create a demo class named `zcl_demo_abap` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 ```abap